fooltowise/fooltowise.github.io/_posts/2020-05-31-The-Case-For-Buying-Good-Businesses.markdown

 How come that high quality seems to be systematically underpriced then?
 I am not the only one person puzzled by this fact.
 In _Quality Investing_,  Lawrence Cunningham already observed this phenomenon.

 > *Equity Investors must find companies in the stock market, where theory suggests that the superior attributes of quality companies would be fairly reflected in price, offering no investing advantage.
 But while premiums are paid for shares of such businesses, they are frequently insufficient.
 Valuation premiums of quality companies reflect some degree of expected outperformance, but actual performance tend to exceed expectations over time.
-Stock prices thus tend to undervalue quality companies*
+Stock prices thus tend to undervalue quality companies*.

 In the same spirit, a white paper written by Cliff Asness, Andrea Frazzini and Lasse Pedersen, _Quality Minus Junk_, recognised that when businesses are rated by quality, high quality companies stocks tend to outperform lower quality stocks.